 - 1 cup whole milk

-- 1 Tablespoon butter optional
+- 1 Tablespoon butter (optional)

 - 1 pound pasta such as rigatoni, tagliatelle, papparedelle

-- 1/4 cup finely grated Parmesan plus more for serving
+- 1/2 cup finely grated Parmesan

 - 1/2 teaspoon red pepper flakes optional